A wise man once told me, "There are three things people can do to significantly improve the security of their networks:

 Once you've taken care of the Microsoft patches, focus on assessing and deploying security patches for third-party applications such as Mozilla Firefox, Adobe Reader, Sun Java and Apple iTunes.
 Some of these applications have built-in auto-update functions, but others require users to opt into the update process -- something that they'll defer if given the chance.

-I will find and eliminate administrative shortcuts that bypass the security of our
+I will find and eliminate administrative shortcuts that bypass the security of our network.

 All administrators know where the skeletons are buried (and the auditors have no clue): Service accounts that have too much access; the special VPN connection that bypasses the firewall; staging servers that are dual-homed to production servers instead of going through the security gateway; or the "test box" in the Internet that "doesn't really contain anything important" (but that hackers are using as a warez site).